Regular well-child doctor exams are essential to keeping kids healthy and up-to-date with immunizations against many serious diseases.

 What to Expect at the Doctor's Office

-If indicated or if it has not been done previously, your child may be screened for anemia, lead poisoning, tuberculosis, high cholesterol, or other specific conditions.
-The doctor will also ask about your child's eating habits.
+Your child may be screened for anemia, lead poisoning, tuberculosis, high cholesterol, or other specific conditions.
+The doctor also will ask about your child's eating habits.

 At this age, most kids should have had these recommended immunizations:

-Your child should also receive a flu shot every year, ideally before flu season begins.
-Kids who are at high risk for developing meningococcal disease, a serious bacterial infection that can lead to bacterial meningitis, might need the meningitis vaccine.
+Your child should also get the flu vaccine every year, ideally before flu season begins.
+Kids who are at high risk for developing meningococcal disease, a serious infection that can lead to bacterial meningitis, might need the meningococcal vaccine.

 Child safety is another topic doctors discuss at well-child visits.
-The doctor will reinforce the importance of using age-appropriate car seats, closely supervising kids around swimming pools, preventing poisoning, not smoking around kids, using sunscreen, and protecting kids against exposed wires, outlets, and heat sources.
-In homes with firearms, guns and ammunition should be stored separately and kept locked at all times.
+The doctor will reinforce the importance of using car seats, closely supervising kids around swimming pools, preventing poisoning, not smoking around kids, and using sunscreen.
+In homes with guns, weapons and ammunition should be stored separately and kept locked at all times.

 When to Call the Doctor